 If the article is based on a court case, getting the underlying record sealed or expunged strengthens every downstream removal request, including with Google.
 Our guide on cleaning up after expungement covers this process in detail.

 If neither ConFraud nor Google will remove the content, suppression is the fallback.
-This means building enough positive, authoritative content around your name that the ConFraud article gets pushed off the first page of Google results.
-It takes time and effort, but it works.
-Most people only look at the first page of Google, and a ConFraud article buried on page three or four is effectively invisible.
+This means building positive, authoritative content around your name to push the ConFraud article lower in Google results.
+It takes time and effort.
+Most people only look at the first page of Google.
+A ConFraud article pushed to page three or four becomes much harder to find.

 - How to Remove a News Article